-Asthma UK has a long history, stretching all the way back to 1927, when the Asthma Research Council was founded after the Earl of Limerick wrote to The Times.
+Asthma UK has a long history, stretching all the way back to 1927, when the Asthma Research Council was founded.

-His letter drew attention to the distress and suffering caused by asthma and called for the establishment of an organisation that would research into the "cause and cure of asthma from a firm scientific foundation".
+The Earl of Limerick wrote to The Times, drawing attention to the distress and suffering caused by asthma, and called for the establishment of an organisation that would research into the “cause and cure of asthma from a firm scientific foundation.”
 At the time, there were estimated to be around 200,000 people in the UK with asthma.

 Once the Council was established, a programme of research was drawn up, with an initial annual income of between £1,000 and £4,000 a year (the equivalent of £50,000 to £200,000 today).

 The first donations were used to establish a special asthma clinic at Guys Hospital and Great Ormond Street Hospital and further research clinics were later established at other London hospitals and other UK cities.